GianLorenzetto/GianLorenzetto.github.io-www/projects.md

 A lot of the tools and utilities I’ve picked up over the years I discovered through [Scott Hanselman’s Ultimate Tools List](http://hanselman.com/tools), which is a great place to visit every now and again to see what’s hot and what’s dropped off.

-I plan to update this as I come across new tools, add and update config files and start a list of useful notes on configuring different tools (Parallels for Mac will probably be first in the list).
+I plan to update this as I come across new tools, add and update config files and start a list of useful notes on configuring different tools.

 Hope it’s useful to someone and please let me know if there’s a better tool out there! :)